 Public Service Loan Forgiveness

-If you work for a government, non-profit, school district, or other qualifying employers you may be able to have your loans discharged under the Public Service Loan Forgiveness (PSLF) program.
-This forgiveness option is available if you work for a public or non-profit employer and make qualifying income based payments for 10 years.
+If you work for a government, non-profit, school district, or other qualifying employer, you may be able to have your loans discharged under the Public Service Loan Forgiveness (PSLF) program.
+You must make 10 years of qualifying payments and submit information annually to prove eligibility.
+After 10 years, any remaining balance on your loans will be forgiven.